 Although some studies have suggested an inverse relationship between the consumption of dairy foods and the risk of diabetes mellitus, this relationship from prospective studies is actually inconsistent, particularly concerning dairy fat.
-Here, searchers from the Harvard School of Public Health, in Boston, tested the hypothesis that dairy fat are associated with lower incident diabetes mellitus.
+Here, researchers from the Harvard School of Public Health, in Boston, tested the hypothesis that dairy fat are associated with lower incident diabetes mellitus.

 Diabetes risk after 15 years of follow-up